 Exercises for Beginners

-The deadlift is a great movement to work your back, glutes, hamstrings, and abs.
+The pull up rig or deadlift is a great movement to work your back, glutes, hamstrings, and abs.
 Standing with your feet shoulder-width apart, grip your barbell or dumbbells.

 Keep your abs engaged and your back flat (with no curve).
 Bend at your hips to lower the weights just below your knees.
 Keep a slight bend in your legs to protect your knees, and return slowly to a standing position.